yash04747/docs/docs/configuration/fields/data.md

 ### Using a Custom `callback`

-Sometimes you may need to fetch data in a different way than Redux has setup.
+Sometimes you may need to fetch data in a different way than Redux has set up.
 In that case, you can use a custom callback function.

 ```php